KyNorthstar/libgit2.swift/IMPORTANT USAGE NOTES.md

 Swift, however, has dynamic-length arrays built-in!
 So no such error would be thrown.
 So any functions where that's the only reason it would return an error code, instead always succeed!

+There's also places where libgit2 throws errors when an argument passed in is `nil` but it shouldn't be (`GIT_ASSERT_ARG` etc.).
+Swift can guarantee at compile-time that such arguments are non-`nil`, so those errors are eliminated as well.

 That also means that libtit2.swift can handle some edge cases libgit2 can't, since it won't fail to handle operations which stack more items into these arrays.

+##### Intentionally ignored error states

+###### Path lengths
+A lot of code in libgit2 concerns itself with ensuring file path strings are short enough to fit into memory, usually around copying them into new variables.

+libgit2.swift intentionally ignores that error state, because it assumes that if it is running within a condition where a file path cannot fit into memory, that's a problem which is out-of-scope of Git to be handling.

+Additionally, Swift's copy-on-write runtime feature makes this a notably less likely condition than libgit2's simpler C-style string handling.

+Instead of returning an error code, the program will behave however the Swift runtime/stdlib decides is best (likely crashing with an OOM error of some sort).

 ### Nullability